PacktPublishing/Modern-Computer-Vision-with-PyTorch/Chapter01/readme.md

 # Errata

-Due to notation mismatch some of the formulae were printed erroneously in the book
+Due to notation mismatches, some of the formulae were printed erroneously in the book
 Here are the page wise correction.

 OLD implies old erroneous text that is in the print